-Construction is underway, concrete work has been completed, planter boxes are compete, top soil has been delivered, landscaping to follow.
+Construction is underway, concrete work has been completed, planter boxes are complete, top soil has been delivered, landscaping has been planted and now time to find a water fountain!
 The project is scheduled to be complete Spring, 2021.

 TRANSPORTATION

 Sidewalk/ADA Ramps